mrabbitz/Project1-CUDA-Flocking/README.md

 With the clever use of a few buffers, this means that pointers to boids within the same grid cell are contiguous in memory.
 However, the boid data itself (velocities and positions) is scattered all over the place.
 Hence, the "Scattered" in Uniform Grid Scattered Neighbor Search.

-After the preprocess step, we then perform the calculations to update a given boid's data by only considering other boids that are in nearby grid cells.
+After the preprocess step, we apply the three boid rules to update a given boid's velocity by only considering other boids that are in nearby grid cells.

 To determine which cells to utilize for a given boid, first compute a ratio by dividing (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).